yukimusicxd-png/CALC.IO/README.md

 ---

+Note for macOS Users:
+If macOS says "CALC.IO is damaged and can't be opened", open Terminal and run: xattr -cr /Applications/CALC.IO.app
+For a visual step-by-step walkthrough on fixing this issue, check out this guide on How to Fix App is damaged and can't be opened Error on Mac.
+It demonstrates how to clear the Gatekeeper quarantine flag so third-party software runs smoothly.

+---

 ## Project Overview
 CALC.IO is a retro-styled, single-page STEM workstation built with modern web and native packaging tools.
 It combines interactive math, physics, chemistry, and geographic utilities with a nostalgic terminal aesthetic and a versatile plugin architecture.